therealjflf/hesutils/docs/hesiod.rst

 The FILSYS record for ``joe`` may look like this::

     ; Filesystems
-    joe.filsys          IN  TXT    "NFS /export/home/joe nfssrv rw /mnt/nfs/home/joe"
+    joe.filsys          IN  TXT    "NFS /export/home/joe nfssrv rw /home/joe"

 The original Hesiod deployment at MIT contained many more record types than this.
 One could get details like print spooler information, preferred mail servers, etc. Support for such requests need to be implemented directly by the software that needs it.
-The glibc NSS code also supports using Hesiod for ``/etc/services`` and ``/etc/protocols`` entries (in a different format), but converting that information isn't supported by the Hesutils.
+The glibc NSS code also supports using Hesiod for ``/etc/services`` and ``/etc/protocols`` entries (in a different format), but converting that information isn't supported yet by the Hesutils.